yourlabs/cli2/docs/client.rst

 Creating a Model
 ----------------

-Then, register a :py:class:`~cli2.client.Model` for this client by subclassing it's ``.Model`` attribute.
+Then, register a :py:class:`~cclient.Model` for this client by subclassing it's ``.Model`` attribute.

 .. code-block:: python